Safecast/Retile/README.md

 If you want JPEG support, find a way to bring some variant of libjpeg in, sniff the magic bytes, pass the format through and submit a pull request.
 Frankly, I found aggressively optimized PNG always outperformed JPEG, but note I am not using satellite or aerial imagery.

+##What kind of resampling does it do?

+By default when built for OS X, it uses Lanczos 3x3 with filtering to control ringing and overshoot / undershoot artifacts.
+The core Lanczos resampling is provided by vImage in the Accelerate framework.

+If the Accelerate framework is not available, it falls back upon a modified average algorithm.
+The modification being that it will not average pixels whose alpha channel is 0, as this indicates NODATA.

+In both cases, the processing is specific to GIS rasters.

 Requirements
 ============